-During the March 2023 quarter, two neighbouring explorers also undertook drilling at the western and southern extensions of the Trundle project.
-FMG completed drilling immediately adjacent to the south, testing the potential southern extension and associated magnetic anomalies of the 3.2km mineralised and magnetic corridor Kincora is currently drill testing at the Dunn's-NE Gold Zone-Botfield prospects.
+During the June 2023 period, two neighbouring explorers also undertook drilling at the western and southern extensions of the Trundle project.
+FMG completed drilling immediately adjacent to the south, testing the potential southern extension and associated magnetic anomalies of the 3.2km mineralised and magnetic corridor Kincora drilled during the period testing at the Dunn's-NE Gold Zone-Botfield prospects.
 Rimfire Pacific Mining completed a two rig program on the neighbouring western license, one drilling its Valley target adjacent to the northern section of the Trundle project, testing the western undercover extension of Kincora's Mordialloc target.